RobinDenz1/MatchTime/README.md

 very fast and RAM efficient, relying almost entirely on the `data.table` package internally.
 Input datasets with ~ 20 million rows can be used in any function on a regular computer without any issues.

+Note that this package is still in early phases of development.
+Large breaking changes may therefore occur without any warnings.

 ## Installation